eva-anokam/music-website/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [Andy Bell's CSS Resets](https://andy-bell.co.uk/a-more-modern-css-reset/) - This helped us reset all default css styles.
+I really liked this reset and will use it going forward.
+- [Font Awesome Icons](https://fontawesome.com/) - This is an amazing resource for free icons.
+- [Canva](https://www.canva.com/) - This is an amazing resource for the hero illustration.
+- [MDN](https://developer.mozilla.org/en-US/) - This is an amazing resource for the web development.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [W3 Schools](https://www.w3schools.com/) - This is an amazing resource for web development.

 **Note: Delete this note and replace the list above with resources that helped you during the challenge.
 These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**